Last updated: October 13, 2023

 It is a large cliff face that resembles a wall of giant organ pipes, formed as a result of volcanic activities.
-A short walking track starting from a picnic area leads to a lookout from where visitors can see the entire rock formation.
+A short walking track from a picnic area leads to a lookout where visitors can see the entire rock formation.

-From the lookout, the path continues down to the gully floor where various gigantic pentagon-shaped boulders (that have broken off) are spread out, and walking through this area is quite a surreal experience.
+From the lookout, the path continues down to the gully floor, where various gigantic pentagon-shaped boulders (that have broken off) are spread out, and walking through this area is quite a surreal experience.

 The walking track to the Sawn Rocks lookout is paved and marked as wheel-friendly, although the path is not entirely flat and has a few bumps.

 The picnic area at Sawn Rocks can be accessed via Killarney Gap Road, a 30-minute drive from the Narrabri town centre.